 Keeping it one length is what I would suggest, and to super-condition the top layer to help keep it smooth.

-It is a common problem for the top layer with fine hair; it takes all of the abuse.
+It is a common problem for the top layer of fine hair to be damaged—it takes all of the abuse.
 Often, the hair underneath is the healthiest.

 Cutting long, soft layers like these cuts would help rectify this, exposing the healthy hair underneath:

 Just remember, not too many layers, as this will thin out your ends.